 Dercum's disease is typically diagnosed through clinical evaluation, relying on the patient's history and physical examination.
 A key diagnostic feature is the presence of painful lipomas in an obese individual, with the pain persisting for at least three months.
-The diagnosis is further supported by the exclusion of other conditions with similar clinical features, such as fibromyalgia, familial multiple lipomatosis, and various endocrine disorders.
+The diagnosis is further supported by the exclusion of other conditions with similar clinical features.
 While biopsy or imaging is not generally required for diagnosis, it may be utilized in specific cases to rule out other potential causes or confirm the presence of lipomas and their characteristics.